Association football tactics and skills: Quick long-ball counter-attack

-Counter attacking Football involves a team withdrawing players into their own half but ensuring that one or two players are committed to the attack.
+Counter attacking football involves a team withdrawing players into their own half but ensuring that one or two players are committed to the attack.
 One such example is the quick counter-strike mounted by England against Germany in the 1970 World Cup.
 Defensive midfielder Alan Mullery began the move, lofting a long through pass over the heads of three German defenders, to Newton on the right flank.
 Not pausing to admire his handiwork, Mullery kept moving up.
 Newton, a defensive player was placed in an excellent attacking position with few opponents to check his progress.
 Newton advanced on a short dribble, before producing a low, outstanding diagonal cross that found Mullery, who had sprinted into the goalmouth.
 Mullery finished what he had started, by driving the ball home past the German goalkeeper Sepp Maier.
 Tactically, this goal combines the power of the long pass with that of the two-man combination, and indeed, before his pass to Newton, Mullery had exchanged passes with Francis Lee before setting off on his final combination run.
 This move was pulled off by two normally defensively oriented players, showing that the long-ball counter-strike can be successful from a deep position on the field with any combination of skilled players.

 Free-kicks and set-pieces

 Indirect free-kicks can throw a defence into confusion when taken quickly, or in unexpected directions.
 The third goal of Brazil's 1970 World Cup victory over Italy illustrates the method.
 Brazil's midfield general Gerson Nunes approached rapidly and lofted the dead ball in a high arc almost from the midfield line.
 It found Pelé perfectly positioned near the Italian goal.
 The Brazilian headed down softly and accurately, straight into the path of the onrushing winger Jairzinho, who virtually walked the ball into the net.
 Italy's catenaccio defence was caught out of position here, not only failing to neutralise Pelé, but providing little cover to stop Jairzinho.
 A rapid, daring set-piece kick will often accomplish this unbalancing of defences.

 Direct free-kicks are a key part of attacking in football, and can lead to many goals.
 Numerous feints and ruses are tried to fool the opposition, including having attackers join the "wall."
 A successful free kick from the 1970 World Cup- Brazil vs Czechoslovakia, illustrates how the technique works.
 Brazilian forwards Jairzinho and Tostao cunningly joined the end of the defensive wall as the Czechs set it up.
 As Pelé backed off and feinted as if to take the kick, both Jair and Tostão began to move off, creating space.
-Roberto Rivelino ghosted in from the side to shoot powerfully into the gap for a goal.
+Rivellino ghosted in from the side to shoot powerfully into the gap for a goal.